 Though the game has some really cool parts, it has a lot of things that really bother me too, and I’m not talking about the Sanity Effects.
 There are many times where the game doesn’t tell you at all what to do.
 I got really frustrated while playing the game, and had to use a walkthrough.
 Along with being super cryptic, the game is incredibly unforgiving.
 There are no lives, and if you die, you go back to the last time you saved.
 On top of this, the cutscenes are unskippable on the first playthrough.
 Some characters are incredibly weak, and this game isn’t easy.
 I have walked into a room before, not knowing that there were incredibly tough enemies, and gotten killed easily since I wasn’t prepared.
 The Magic spells, while cool, can be incredibly situational, and these situations don’t tell you that the spells need to be used.
-There are instances where I need to reveal something invisible, but I have no way of knowing this.
-The hardest boss I faced in the game can only be damaged by magic, but I don’t think there’s any way to tell this without a walkthrough.
+There are instances where I need to reveal something invisible, but I have no way of knowing this, so I walk around aimlessly.
+The hardest boss I faced in the game can only be damaged by magic, but I don’t think there’s any way to find out about this without a walkthrough.

 The way of casting spells is also really outdated.
 You have to cast the spell from the menu, then stay still until it finishes casting, leaving you completely vunerable.
 This is unacceptable by today’s standards.
 Along with bad spell casting, some chapters are a lot better than others.
 It’s obvious to tell what chapters Silicon Knights worked harder on.
 Since the chapters use a lot of the same locations, there are some that feel incredibly similar to others, which isn’t good.
 Each location in the game is used for at least two chapters, which is a real shame, since this game could have used more variety.
 Overall, the gameplay really doesn’t hold up today.